Do you want to become a teacher?

 We also encourage you to identify a workplace mentor who could support you with your studies and research.

 You can complete this Professional Practice degree full-time or part-time alongside existing work commitments.

-If you study part-time, your degree will last two years and you'll attend half a day per week (mornings in the first year and afternoons in the second year).
+You can complete your degree full-time which will last one year and you'll attend one full day per week (Thursdays 9.00am - 6.00pm).
+There is an option to study part-time.
+Your degree will last two years and you'll attend half a day per week (mornings in the first year and afternoons in the second year).

 The module details given below are subject to change, and are the latest example of the curriculum available on this course of study.

 On this course you will study a range of modules which may include: